EvolvingSysadmin/Red-Team-Toolkit/reconnaissance/web-application-recon.md

 * Look for cookie attributes, such as secure, HTTPOnly, and SameSite, to understand the application's security posture.
 * Analyze the headers for additional functionality, such as redirects, caching, and compression.
 * Investigate the header values for inconsistencies or deviations from standard values, which may indicate misconfigurations or vulnerabilities.

+#### Shodan

+[Shodan](https://www.shodan.io/) is a search engine for banners grabbed from port scanning the Internet to discover insecure web applications or misconfigured services.

 ## Resources